ipfs-inactive/examples/examples/ipns/readme.md

 Voila!
 Now, if you resolve that entry again, you'll see your new object.

 Congratulations!
 You just successfully published and resolved an ipns entry!
-Now, there are a few things to note; first, right now, you can only publish a single entry per ipfs node.
-This will change fairly soon.
-Second, updating an ipns entry can "break links" because anything referencing an ipns entry might no longer point to the content it expected.
+Note that updating an ipns entry can "break links" because anything referencing an ipns entry might no longer point to the content it expected.
 There is no way around this ( you know, mutability ), therefore, ipns links should be used carefully if you want to ensure permanence.
 In the future, we may have ipns entries work as